atgu/GWASpy/docs/_build/html/_sources/imputation.rst.txt

    * - Argument
      - Description
-   * - :code:`--input-vcfs`
+   * - :code:`--input-vcf`
-     - Path to where text file containing VCF(s) for target genotypes paths is
+     - Path to where the VCF for target genotypes paths is
    * - :code:`--samples-file`
      - Text file with list of FEMALE samples, one sample ID each line, that are in the dataset.
 This is crucial for chromosome X imputation as the data is split by sex
    * - :code:`--local`
      - Type of service.
 Default is Service backend where jobs are executed on a multi-tenant compute cluster in Google Cloud
    * - :code:`--billing-project`
      - Billing project to be used for the job(s)
-   * - :code:`--bucket`
-     - Bucket associated with the billing project
    * - :code:`--memory`
      - Memory to use for imputation.
 Options: [:code:`lowmem`, :code:`standard`, :code:`highmem`].
 Default is :code:`highmem`
    * - :code:`--cpu-concat`